Helping Hands Are Always Welcome!

 Help Children in our After-school Programs.

-Our after-school programs are looking for people to help with homework and to share their hobbies with school-age children.
+Our after-school programs at both J locations are looking for people to help with homework and to share their hobbies with school-age children.
+Choose your volunteer times from 4-6pm, Monday through Friday during the school year.

 Throughout the year, The J hosts many special events – one-day and weekend programs that need extra help (like the Labor Day Run, Special Olympics, or the Turkey Triathlon).
 You can register now to be notified when those special events need your help as a volunteer.